Potato

 The Yates History of Tough Times

-A lot of gardeners are feeling financially stretched and turning to vegie gardening to take control of living costs.
-It's inspired us to have a look through our archives, to see how our great-grandparents managed it, with tips from Great-Great-Grandma on how to start up your own 1930s garden!
+Kiwi gardeners are continuing to embrace vegie gardening, to take control of high living costs.
+It's inspired us to have a look through our archives, to see how our great-grandparents did it, with tips from Great-Great-Grandma on how to start up your own 1930s garden!